msaffitz/retained/README.md

 # Retained: Activity & Retention Tracking at Scale

-Retained makes it easy to track activity and retention at scale in daily, hourly, or minute intervals using sparse Redis bitmaps.
+Retained makes it easy to track activity and retention at scale in daily, hourly, or minute intervals using Redis bitmaps.

 ## Requirements